0ptim/DeFiChainWiki/docs/auto/Beginners_Guide.md

 ![](./../media/beginnersguide_EN_01.jpg)

 The Light Wallet is available for your Android- and iOS-smartphone.
 This app doesn't syncronize the complet blockchain.
-So it needs less memory is faster ready for use.
-Furthermore the die userfriendly User Interface makes it easier to enter the DeFiChain ecosystem.
+So it needs less memory and is faster ready for use.
+Furthermore the userfriendly User Interface makes it easier to enter the DeFiChain ecosystem.

 The light wallet uses a 24-words-seed-phrase to grant access to your funds.
 Please be sure you follow the safety recommendations when using the app.

-The following list is not a necessarily complete on.
+The following list is not a necessarily complete one.
 You are completely responsible for your seed.
 Losing your seed means losing your funds!

 - Store your 24 words safely (a word-document on any online-device like a Laptop, Smartphone is not safe)
 - Don't tell them to anyone beside maybe a person of trust for emergency cases